Pyomo/pyomo/doc/OnlineDocs/pyomo_contrib.rst

     # Print the value of 'a' defined by this package
     print(a)

 Although ``pyomo.contrib.example`` is included in the Pyomo source tree, it is treated as an optional package.
-Consequently,
+Pyomo will attempt to import this package, but if an import failure occurs, Pyomo will silently ignore it.
+Otherwise, this pyomo package will be treated like any other.
+Specifically:

-* Plugin classes defined in this package are not loaded when `pyomo.environ` is loaded.
-Plugins are loaded when the ``pyomo.contrib.example`` package is imported.
+* Plugin classes defined in this package are loaded when `pyomo.environ` is loaded.

-* Tests in this package are skipped unless the ``TEST_PYOMO_CONTRIB`` environment variable is set to ``1``.
+* Tests in this package are run with other Pyomo tests.